gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/common-tasks.rst

 API is mainly built around the concept of documents.
 A document can be any written representation of information such as invoices, reminders, contracts and so on.

-The Gini Pay API lib supports creating documents from images, PDFs or UTF-8 encoded text.
+The Gini Pay API Library supports creating documents from images, PDFs or UTF-8 encoded text.
 Images are usually a picture of a paper document which was taken with the device's camera.

 The following example shows how to create a new document from a byte array containing a JPEG image.